gamma-delta/wgj_210/README.md

 key into some hashmap if more associated information is needed.
 (In another game I'm working on using Hecs ECS, each `Collider` and `RigidBody`'s userdata is set to the entity handle serialized to bits.)

+## July 18th, Night 3

+I managed to write next to absolutely nothing today, I am very tired, and don't want to go to work tomorrow.

+Ugh.